-Ultimate, the goal is to become completely debt free.
-Step 6 of Dave’s baby steps if to pay off your mortgage early.
+Ultimately, the goal is to become completely debt-free.
+Step 6 of Dave’s baby steps is to pay off your mortgage early.

 If you’ve already paid off your other debt, then this will be easier than you think.
 You’ll have the extra income to put toward extra mortgage payments.